Raja Rani (2013 film): Themes and influences

-Critics have noted that the film draws similarities and inspirations from Tamil movies like Mahendran's Nenjathai Killathe (1980), Mani Ratnam's Mouna Ragam (1986) and the Kannada film Milana (2007).
+Critics have noted that the film draws similarities and inspirations from Tamil films like Nenjathai Killathe (1980), Mouna Ragam (1986) and the Kannada film Milana (2007).

 Soundtrack

 The soundtrack album for Raja Rani was composed by G. V. Prakash Kumar.
-The lyrics were penned by Na.
-Muthukumar, Pa.
-Vijay and Gaana Bala.
-The single "Hey Baby" was released on 19 August 2013.
+A single "Hey Baby" was released on 19 August 2013.
 The complete album was released on 23 August 2013 at Sathyam Cinemas, Chennai.
-The audio was released by actors Jiiva and Arya.